tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 Once you have done all these steps, you are ready to boot a live Manjaro environment.
 Reboot. rEFInd should present you with several options to boot now.
 Choose to boot from your flash drive.
 Before booting into the environment, you can now set the locale, time, language and keyboard layout to your liking.
 Just choose default keyboard layout.
+If you have an nvidia card that you want to control (i.e. different drivers), choose the nonfree option.
+If you have an intel gpu like me, choose free and Manjaro will figure out the driver for you (intel open sources it's drivers so it's not a problem).

 ## First glance at Manjaro

 Once inside the live environment of Manjaro, feel free to get a sense of the OS if this is your first time.
 When you are done, click Launch Installer.
-Choose to install Manjaro with the settings you like but more importantly you need to choose "Replace a disk partition" to install it on the partition you made in OS X.
+Choose to install Manjaro with the settings you like but more importantly you need to choose "Replace a disk partition" to install it on the partition you made in OS X. The name might be different but you can probably guess which partition it is based on the size in that case.
 Leave the bootloader option to its default setting.
-Boot managing is taken care of.
+Boot managing is taken care of by rEFInd.
 Wait for installation... drink coffee... come back and reboot.

 ## Access to Wifi